 Karkala in Karnataka has been rated as a World Heritage Site by UNESCO.
 It is considered as one of the holiest Jain tirthas or pilgrimage center.
+Karkala dates back to the beginning of the 10th century.
 Karnataka has four statues of Bhagwan Mahabali.
 One of these has been consecrated in Karkala.
-The colossal idol has been glorifying the region since 1432.
+The colossal idol has been glorifying the region since 1432 by Veera Pandyadeva a ruler of Bhairarasa (Santra) family of Karkala, who ruled here during the 14th century A.D.
 This particular statue is 42 feet long was put up here on the advice of the priest.
+It is the second tallest statue in Karnataka.
 The Jain temple is situated on a hilltop with a stone staircase.
 The staircase has been carved out of the hill.
 The USP of the temple is its architectural design.
 With ornate porticos and unique staircase it is much sought after by travelers and devotees.

 Karkala, Karnataka reflects the spirit of unity in diversity.
 The Hindu temple of Padutirupathi is as old as the Jain temple.
 The temple is built in traditional style and it is at a distance of 50 kilometers from the city of Mangalore.
 The principal deity of this temple is Lord Venkataramana.
-This place is considered very sacred by the devotees, as they believe that the Lord will grant all their wishes.
 This majestic building reflects the architecture that was prevalent in ancient South India.
 The rites and rituals followed at this temple are similar to those of the Tirupathi Temple.
 According to legends this temple is an extension of Tirupathi.
-Hence, once in every year the people of Karkala journey to Tirupathi to present the proceeds.